What's On

 Presented by Saffron Hall in association with English Touring Opera

-Judith Weir’s Blond Eckbert is a haunting tale of isolation and enigma, based on a supernatural short story by the Romantic author Ludwig Tieck and presented in a new production helmed by Robin Norton-Hale and conducted by ETO Music Director Gerry Cornelius.
+Judith Weir’s Blond Eckbert is a haunting tale of isolation and enigma, based on a supernatural short story by the Romantic author Ludwig Tieck and presented in a new production directed by Robin Norton-Hale and conducted by ETO Music Director, Gerry Cornelius.
 Eckbert and Berthe live a life of quiet solitude in their forest home, but an unexpected visit from an old friend sets in motion a series of revelations and mysteries.
-As dark secrets surface, Eckbert suspects his world is far stranger than it first appeared, and that the past is maybe best left buried.
+As dark secrets surface, Eckbert suspects his world is far stranger than it first appeared, and that the past is maybe best left buried

 Supporters